A graph-state based synthesis framework for Clifford isometries: Synthesis algorithms

 \subsubsection{S\textsubscript{k}-C\textsubscript{k}-S\textsubscript{k}-H-C\textsubscript{n}-S\textsubscript{n}-C\textsubscript{n}-S\textsubscript{n}-H\textsubscript{n}.}

 We can remove any use of -CZ- layers with the use of CNOT gates.
 Any symmetric boolean matrix $M$ can be written $M = LDL^T \oplus D'$ where $L$ is lower triangular and $D, D'$ are diagonal \cite{aaronson2004improved}.
 This applies to $G_k$ and $G_n$.
 Write $G_k = LDL^T \oplus D'$.
-The first layer of -S- gates on the input side adds $D'$ to $G_k$ such that $G_k \oplus D' = LDL^T$.
-Then the -C- layer only need to implement a triangular operator $L$ to reduce $G_k \oplus D'$ to $D$ which is zeroed with a second layer of -S- gates.
+The first layer of -S- gates on the input side adds $D'$ to $G_k$ such that we get $G_k \oplus D' = LDL^T$.
+Then, referring to the action of CNOT circuits in Section~\ref{sec::ope}, the -C- layer only needs to implement the triangular operator $L^{-1}$ on the output side to reduce $G_k \oplus D'$ to $D$ which is zeroed with a second layer of -S- gates.
 We have a similar argument to treat the zeroing of $G_n$.
 The last layer -C- on the output side ultimately reduces $B$ to the identity.

 For the full Clifford operator case, we recover a normal form similar to -C-S-C-S-H-C-S-C-S- given in \cite{maslov2018shorter}.
 In this case each -C- stage implements a triangular operator.
 This is also true in our own normal form as two -C- blocks are already triangular and the -C- block that reduces $B$ to the identity can be written as a product of two triangular matrices.